AhmeddNofal/todoapp/README.md

 ## Improvments

-Some improvments which I would have love to add are
+Some improvments which I would love to add are

 ### Canceling or rescheduling reminders